“Ring the bells that still can ring

 His blood transforms into a shadowy demonic entity which chases the Drifter.
 He runs up a stairway and comes face to face with terrifying Giants.
-Clutching the gemstone hanging around his neck, he es the Giants slowly melt as if with the passing of time.
+Clutching the gemstone hanging around his neck, he watches the Giants slowly melt as if with the passing of time.
 Their silent howling faces blow away like dust in the wind.
-This informs us that these Giants were a part of the ancient world and have been destroyed when the world was.
+This informs us that these Giants were a part of the ancient world and were destroyed when the world was.

 Then the Dog appears.
 A diamond-shaped halo around its head marks it as a divine being.
 Before the Dog and the Drifter, a tower rises from the sea of blood.
 In it, a doorway opens into darkness.

 The Drifter follows the Dog through, and sees the Diamond (the “cell”, the “entity”, whatever you wish to call it).
 HLD has no name for it but this is the thing that the Drifter seeks, and we do not learn why until the end of the game.
 Reaching for the artifact, the shadows overtake him and his consciousness fades.